Courses and Workshops

 Biochar is an ancient approach to increasing the nutrients and productivity in the soil through creating biochar by charring waste wood, grinding and inoculating it, and then adding it to garden soil.
 It is also an efficient way to sequester carbon to mitigate the effects of Climate Change.

-Once you have taken a workshop you are eligible to borrow the kiln to do your own burn.
+Once you have taken a workshop you are eligible to borrow the kiln (a donation of $10 is requested) and do your own burn.

 How to borrow the Biochar Kiln.